Jiganesh/ProgrammingConcepts/README.md

 - Example : A Diner has three tables (capacity to process request), if 5 people (requests) are visiting the diner three people will be let in and other two have to wait (throttled).

 **Rate Limiting** - Technique to restrict API requests a client can make.
-- Example : A Diner has three table (capacity to process request), with 5 people in queue if one person asks for three tables - he will be told that he can only reserve one table (rate limited) and other 2 people will be let in with total of 3 people of initial 5.
+- Example : A Diner has three table (capacity to process request), with 5 people in queue if one person asks for all tables but one person can occupy only one table (rate limited).
+After rejecting the request 3 people will be let in.

 **Session Id** - An unique identifier that a web server assigns to a user
 - Example : You visited a Diner and gave your order to a waiter.
 The waiter will provide you a orderid (unique) which will map to all items you ordered at that visit.
 You will be billed on that order id.
 Another orderid will be created for your next visit.